Participer au site avec un Tip

 -----

-Raised if each of the input arrays is constant array.
+Emitted if all values within each of the input arrays are identical.

 In this case the F statistic is either infinite or isn't defined,